 Being attentive in customer service is equally important both for your business and your customers.
 First of all, not giving your full attention to the customer might result in even more frustration.
 Moreover, customers are not always able to express what’s bothering them directly, so you have to read carefully between the lines since it can help you fix some major issues.

 For instance, let’s say you’re a developer of some kind of software, and your client is reaching out because he has troubles navigating it.
 It’s unlikely that he’ll tell you just to “fix your user experience” (UX).
 It’s more likely that you’ll be told that he can’t find some specific feature.
-Being able to identify customers’ problems even if they’re not actually saying them is a valuable trait of a good customer service rep.
+Being able to identify customers’ problems even if they’re not actually saying them is one of those good customer service skills that a good customer service rep should possess.

 4. Active listening